tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added profile system notifications.

 ## IM SDK 2.2 2016-8-10
-- Supported conversation drafts.
+- Added support for conversation drafts.
 - Conversations can be marked whether to store messages to ensure more flexible message handling.
 - Roaming messages can be traversed from old to new, which applies to scenarios where message recording is needed.
 - Added ext and sounds of push notifications to messages, allowing setting push information for some messages.
 - Added `stopQALService` to the Android SDK, which turns off QALService when exiting the app.
-- Supported network status monitoring and added error codes for network errors.
+- Added support for network status monitoring and added error codes for network errors.

 ## IM SDK 2.1 2016-7-15
-- Supported notification push to Mi and Huawei mobile phones.
+- Added support for notification push to Mi and Huawei mobile phones.
-- Supported the read receipts feature, which is optional depending on product needs.
+- Added support for the read receipts feature, which is optional depending on product needs.
-- Supported typing reminder, which is optional depending on product needs.
+- Added support for typing reminder, which is optional depending on product needs.
 - Added standard fields such as the gender, date of birth, address, and language to profile relationship chains.
 - Notifications for joining and quitting a group contain the group member count.
 - Fixed some SDK and demo bugs.